salleya/Drag_to_Draw/README.md

 # Drag_to_Draw
 A drag to draw program using Pygame

-Generates a random color for the mouse left button, right button and wheel.
+Generates random colors for the mouse left button, right button and wheel.

 Hold down a mouse button and drag the mouse across the screen to draw.